 I never let the tire store recommend a tire because nine times out of ten, they will recommend something they're trying to get rid of, cheap tires!
 I like to get recommendations from people who have already bought the tires and have driven on them for several thousand miles.
-I personally use Tire Rack for my evaluation of tires because they have customer reviews, and customer reviews are a priceless resource.
+I use TireRack to evaluate tires for my customers because at TireRack, they have real customers writing reviews, and customer reviews are a priceless resource.

-At the time of writing this, I had just purchased 4 new tires for my SUV, OUCH!
-I spent $225 per tire, but it was well worth it because of the ride quality and the tread life the tire promises.
-I bought the Michelin LTX fromTire Rack , after reading all of the customer reviews, stating that they have driven over 70k miles on that particular tire; it was a no brainer for me.
+When writing this, I had just purchased four new tires for my SUV, OUCH!
+I spent $225 per tire, but it was well worth it because of the ride quality and the tire promises' tread life.
+I bought the Michelin LTX from TireRack, after reading all of the customer reviews, stating that they have driven over 70k miles on that particular tire; it was a no brainer for me.

 The tires that I was replacing were Good Year Fortera, which only lasted 26k.
-By reading the customer reviews, I found out I had gotten good mileage out of those tires, my first thought was "REALLY, 26k miles is GOOD?"
+By reading the customer reviews, I found out I had gotten good mileage out of those tires.
+My first thought was, "REALLY, 26k miles is GOOD?"

-Another great resource is Consumer Reports, I checked the results between Consumer Reports and Tire Rack, and it was very comparable.
-I find that if you do your homework before make a large purchase, like tires, you're less likely to get burned, and you can recommend decent tires to your friends and relatives.
+Another great resource is Consumer Reports.
+I checked the results between Consumer Reports and TireRack, which was very comparable.
+I find that if you do your homework before making a large purchase, like tires, you're less likely to get burned, and you can recommend decent tires to your friends and relatives.